AndrewKeymolen/centralize/README.md

 ## Installation

-A lot of components are absent from the repo on purpose.
-Therefore you should pick what you need for reference, this repo isn't a ready to run one
+The resources are absent from the repo on purpose.
+Therefore you should pick what you need for reference, this repo isn't a ready to run one (Although it would be easy to replace the resources with your own)

 The main work on the front end was done in src/components